isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2234.md

 ---
-title: ABSS(MYOB) Premier Accounting Management, Inventory Management and Sales Management System Version 23 - Package A with E-Invoicing(1 User)
+title: ABSS Premier is an Accounting & Sales Management Software that is fully integrated with PEPPOL E-Invoicing network, IRAS GST compliance and local banking system.
+The solution simplifies complex inventory issues, has full multi-currency capabilities, departmental accounting, support multi-locations and able to generate financial analysis reports.
 permalink: /productivity-solutions-grant/solutionrepo/solution2234
 ---

 ### Description

-ABSS Premier is an Accounting & Sales Management Software that is fully integrated with PEPPOL E-Invoicing network, IRAS GST compliance and local banking system.
-The solution simplifies complex inventory issues, has full multi-currency capabilities, departmental accounting, support multi-locations and able to generate financial analysis reports.
+53295423L

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_E_Click_Annex_3_CR_wef_2_Sept_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria